aztfmods/terraform-azurerm-vnet/README.md

 - route table support with multiple user defined routes

 The below examples shows the usage when consuming the module:

-## Goals

-The main objective is to create a more logic data structure by combining and grouping related resources together in a complex object.
-The design of the module underscores its reusability, enabling it to serve as a valuable buildi wng block for the efficient and consistent creation of diverse workloads and platform accelerators.

 ## Usage: simple